Supreme Court mulls Virginia ban on mining biggest U.S. uranium deposit

 “I think that’s our job as a court in a relevant case to determine what the purpose is,” Breyer said.

 Some liberal justices, as well as conservative Justice Neil Gorsuch, appeared to side with the state.
-Gorsuch said the U.S. Congress could have prevented states from regulating uranium mining, but did not.
+Gorsuch told U.S. Solicitor General Noel Francisco, who argued on behalf of President Donald Trump’s administration in support of the company’s position, that the U.S. Congress could have prevented states from regulating uranium mining, but did not.

+Francisco responded that if the justices uphold the lower court’s decision, “it really is a roadmap for completely undermining a multibillion-dollar industry.”

-The company, backed by President Donald Trump’s administration, has extolled the economic benefits for Virginia, saying uranium mining could mean more than a thousand jobs annually and billions of dollars for the local economy.
+The company has extolled the economic benefits for Virginia, saying uranium mining could mean more than a thousand jobs annually and billions of dollars for the local economy.

-It has also emphasized uranium’s critical importance in nuclear weapons and powering the country’s nuclear submarines and aircraft carriers, noting that most uranium used in the United States is imported, including 40 percent from “geopolitical rivals” including Russia.
+It has also emphasized uranium’s critical importance in nuclear weapons and powering U.S. nuclear submarines and aircraft carriers, noting that most uranium used in the United States is imported, including from “geopolitical rivals” such as Russia.

 The dispute concerns whether the federal Atomic Energy Act of 1954 preempts Virginia’s mining ban under the U.S. Constitution’s so-called Supremacy Clause, which holds that federal law generally trumps state law.